jamiemcg/bioinf/README.md

 #Bioinformatics

-This site will contain a number of Bioinformatics/Biology related function.
+This site will contain a number of Bioinformatics/Biology related functions.

 - [ ] DNA complement strand
 - [ ] DNA translation